xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

-The [next installment](tutor12_miscellany.md) will be another  digression:  the discussion of  semicolons  and  such that got me into this mess in the first place.
-THEN we'll press on  into  procedures and types.
+The [next installment](tutor12_miscellany.md) will be another  digression:  the discussion of  semicolons  and  such that got me into this mess in the first place.  _Then_ we'll press on  into  procedures and types.
 Hang in there with me.
 The addition of those features will go a long way towards removing KISS from  the  "toy  language" category.
 We're getting very close to being able to write a serious compiler.